 2014 State Competition Results

 On March 14, 35 school champions from around the state met in East Lansing for the Michigan Poetry Out Loud State Competitions.
 After three rounds of poetry recitation, it was Matthew Webb, a senior from Cass Technical High School in Detroit, taking home the top honors.

-Registration is currently closed; the next enrollment period will begin in September 2014.
+The application period for Poetry Out Loud is now open!
 This is a free program and multiple classrooms are encouraged to participate at each school.
 If you are registering for multiple classrooms, a lead teacher must be identified and submit the application.
 There should only be one application per school.
 All Michigan high schools are eligible to participate and all eligible applicants will be accepted.
 Schools will receive official notification within two weeks of the application.
 Apply early - program resources are distributed on a rolling basis.
-If you have questions on the program or eligibility, contact Judith Dworkin at email@example.com or (517) 372-7770.
+If you have questions on the program or eligibility, contact Judith Dworkin at firstname.lastname@example.org or (517) 372-7770.

-September 2013 through January 2014: Schools weave Poetry Out Loud into curriculum, hold school competitions
+September 2014 to January 2015: Schools weave Poetry Out Loud into curriculum, hold school competitions.

 Student evaluation forms: Students may complete their surveys on paper (PDF) or online (via SurveyMonkey).
 Student paper surveys must be collated and submitted as part of the lead teacher evaluation forms (above).